alexandair/azure-content/articles/backup/backup-dpm-automation.md

 > [AZURE.WARNING] For customers using Azure Backup for the first time, you need to register the Azure Backup provider to be used with your subscription.
 This can be done by running the following command: Register-AzureProvider -ProviderNamespace "Microsoft.Backup"

-You can create a new backup vault using the **New-AzureRMBackupVault** commandlet.
-The backup vault is an ARM resource, so you need to place it within a Resource Group.
-In an elevated Azure PowerShell console, run the following commands:
+You can create a new backup vault using the **New-AzureRmBackupVault** cmdlet.
+The backup vault is a Resource Manager resource, so you need to place it within a resource group.
+In an elevated Windows PowerShell console, run the following commands:

 ```
-PS C:\> New-AzureResourceGroup –Name “test-rg” -Region “West US”
+PS C:\> New-AzureRmResourceGroup –Name “test-rg” -Region “West US”
-PS C:\> $backupvault = New-AzureRMBackupVault –ResourceGroupName “test-rg” –Name “test-vault” –Region “West US” –Storage GRS
+PS C:\> $backupvault = New-AzureRmBackupVault –ResourceGroupName “test-rg” –Name “test-vault” –Region “West US” –Storage GRS
 ```

-You can get a list of all the backup vaults in a given subscription using the **Get-AzureRMBackupVault** commandlet.
+You can get a list of all the backup vaults in a given subscription using the **Get-AzureRmBackupVault** cmdlet.

 ### Installing the Azure Backup agent on a DPM Server